Jannik Sinner braced for hostile crowd in Roland Garros opener

 “We have seen a couple of things where I can improve, and grand slams are just different.
 You have to be mentally ready, physically too, trying to use the right energy.
 It’s all about being consistent and solid.
 Let’s see if I can do that.”

-Alcaraz, the second seed, begins his title defence with a first meeting against Kei Nishikori, the 35-year-old former world number four.
+Alcaraz, the second seed, was supposed to begin his title defence with a first meeting against Kei Nishikori, the 35-year-old former world number four.

 Get 3 months free with ExpressVPN